christianghama/cyber-security/README.md

 ## The VBScripts

-Now let's take a look in the VBScripts that implements the hashing algorithms.
+Now let's take a look into the VBScripts that implements the hashing algorithms.
 I've put many comments in the code, so I hope they are self explanatory.

-### GenerateHash
+### Sub GenerateHash()
+This is the script that generates the hash codes by performing the main logic and using the SimpleHash() function as the core for the hashing.

 ```VBScript
 Sub GenerateHash()